synw/rethinkdb-editor/README.md

    go install github.com/synw/rethinkdb-editor
    ```

-Create a `config.json` file in the same folder than the binary:
+Grab the generated binary file and create a `config.json` file in the same folder than the binary.
+Set your database location and credentials:

    ```javascript
    {